 Although the most common symptoms...read more »

 Undiagnosed acute appendicitis deadly in children: It is a sad reality that a child with acute appendicitis

 has a high likelihood of misdiagnosis.

-This misdiagnosis is a well-known cause of death...read more »
+This misdiagnosis is a well-known cause...read more »

 Chronic digestive conditions often misdiagnosed: When diagnosing chronic symptoms

 of the digestive tract, there are a variety of conditions that may be misdiagnosed.

 Intestinal bacteria disorder may be hidden cause: One of the lesser known causes of diarrhea